-Typically, the Jesus Prayer is part of our prayer rule, which each parishioner develops with the aid of his/her spiritual father.
+Typically, the Jesus Prayer is part of your prayer rule, which you should develop with the aid of your spiritual father.
 You should include the prayer in your morning prayer rule, for as many minutes as is beneficial to you spiritually.
 If morning does not work well because of your circumstances, you can also do this in the evening.

 That is the “formal” use of the Jesus Prayer.
 We also use the Jesus Prayer in an informal or free way, saying it at any and all other times of the day.
 While driving, doing the dishes, folding laundry, walking, lying awake at night, cleaning, eating, etc.

 You should also invoke the name of the Lord whenever you feel anxious, concerned, or upset.
 Repeat the prayer over and over, verbally if it helps.
-(I’ve done this a number of times when distressed.)
 It truly is remarkable how much calling out the name of Christ, and hearing Him respond, can comfort you.

 In closing, we leave you with a quote from St. John Chrysostom: